Thewbi/armos/LessonXX_USB/README.md

 ## What is USB

-The Universal Serial Bus is a way to connect external phyiscal devices to a computer systems.
+The Universal Serial Bus is a way to connect external phyiscal devices to a computer system.

 - It promisses hot-plugging capabilities, that means external phyiscal devices can be connected while the operating system is running.
 - USB also defines several connector plugs (USB-Type-A (the common plug found on mice and keyboards), USB-Type-B found at the Arduino, UST-Type-C found at the Raspberry Pi 4) so that a common interface is defined.